Regius Professor of Mathematics: University of Warwick (2013)

 The creation of the post of the Regius Professor of Mathematics was announced in January 2013, in March 2014 Martin Hairer was appointed to the position.
 Tim Austin was appointed in July 2023, following Hairer's move to Imperial College, London in 2017.

 University of Oxford (2016)

 The creation of the post of the Regius Professor of Mathematics was announced in June 2016 and Andrew Wiles was appointed as the first holder of the chair in May 2018.
+In August 2020, it was confirmed that the Regius Professorship in Mathematics at the University of Oxford would be permanently associated with Merton College.

-In August 2020, it was announced that the Regius Professorship in Mathematics at the University of Oxford will become a permanent fixture at Merton College.
+In July 2026, it was announced that the King had approved the appointment of James Maynard as the new Regius Professor of Mathematics, to succeed Wiles on 1 October 2026.